Perfect Pairings & Recipes for

 Matching Flavour Profiles

-The flavour profile of apple offers many of the aromas complementary to speculoos, including pear and malic aroma notes.
+The flavour profile of apple offers many of the aroma accents complementary to speculoos, including malic and cucumber aromas.
 Because the flavour profile of apple has many of the of the features that are complementary to speculoos, they are likely to pair very well together.

 Prominent Flavour Notes Of Apple Are Represented By Longer Bars